• Home

 Tags

-environment, Jacques Cousteau, Lea Haratani, poetry
+environment, Jacques Cousteau, Lea Haratani, Poetry

 “A lot of people attack the sea.
 I make love to it.” —Jacques Cousteau